fbpx

 teacup illustration

-18. Set a tea time
+18. Set a Tea Time

 If you want to relax tea-wise, go back to black.
 “White, green, black, and oolong teas all contain the relaxing compound GABA,” says Swift, but “black tea is also shown to lower cortisol levels,” a fact backed up by a 2012 Australian study that found black tea also lowered blood pressure.

-19. Yawn (on purpose)
+19. Yawn (On Purpose)

 “There is a neurological system in your body that you can trigger at will to help yourself feel less stressed,” says psychologist Rick Hanson, Ph.D., senior fellow at the Greater Good Science Center at the University of California, Berkeley, and author of Neurodharma.
 This is the parasympathetic nervous system, the portion of your nervous system that relaxes your muscles and “helps you feel peaceful,” Hanson says.
-To kickstart it in three seconds, try yawning, he suggests: “Yawning activates the parasympathetic nervous system on inhalation and the sympathetic nervous system on exhalation.”
+To kickstart it in three seconds, try yawning, he suggests.
+“Yawning activates the parasympathetic nervous system on inhalation and the sympathetic nervous system on exhalation.”
 Translation: It promptly tells your body to chill a little.

 petting dog illustration

-20. Pet a pet
+20. Pet a Pet!

 Want to feel as chill as a napping cat?
 Pet one.
 A 2019 study out of Washington State University found that 10 minutes of petting either a dog or a cat led to a significant reduction in the stress hormone cortisol.
 And not just for you: Fido feels this benefit, too!